Norway police shoot man who drove stolen ambulance into people | DW | 22.10.2019

 Police arrested the man after firing on the vehicle.
 He was not critically injured.

-Police said in a post on Twitter that an elderly married couple and a mother pushing two children in a stroller had been affected by the incident.
+Police said an elderly couple and a mother pushing two children in a stroller were hit by the hijacked ambulance.
 The woman and the children were taken to hospital.

 Police would not confirm if it was a deliberate attack, or if anyone had been killed.